felipebita/fraud_detection/README.md

 **Figure 2.** Chart showing the composition in percentage of the variables Transaction Type and isFraud for the filtered dataset with only transactions of type Transfer and Cashout;

 To continue the data analysis, I summarized the descriptive statistics of the continuous variables in the **Table 1** and plotted the distributions in **Figure 3**.
 As we can see, those variables have extremelly high values but most of the data are much smaller values.
-In **Figure 4**, the correlation matrix showed that the variable 'newbalanceorig' and 'oldbalancedest' are highly correlated (cor ~= 1) to 'oldbalanceorig' and 'newbalancedest', as expected.
-Futhermore, I observed an intermediate correlation (cor ~= 0.5) between 'amount' and 'newbalancedest' and a slightly smaller value (cor ~= 0.3) for 'amount' and 'oldbalancedest'.
-The other variables showed no correlation.

 **Table 1.** Descriptive statistics of the continuous variables.
 |step |	amount |	oldbalanceOrg |	newbalanceOrig |	oldbalanceDest |	newbalanceDest |